shdwmtr/plugdb/README.md

 ## Plugin Database

 > [!NOTE]
-> This repository solely exists for developers to submit plugins.
+> This repository solely exists for developers to submit plugins.<br>
 > Download & install plugins from https://steambrew.app/plugins

 ### Submitting A Plugin